Tales from the road

 W is also for walking, and Andalucía is absolutely one of the best places it Spain to stretch your legs.
-I need only point you in the direction of our Andalucia Inn to Inn walking holiday to explain why.
+I need only point you in the direction of our Córdoba to Granada Inn to Inn Walking Holiday to explain why.

 X is for Xerez, or sherry to you and me